 |Copper Hotel 2||Copper Hotel 3|

 |Total area per person||32.5 ft²

 Capacity-wise, the inner area is small as you realize from the table above.
 But the miracle happens when you add the fly.
 The total protected area per person becomes 32.5 ft² (3.05 m²).
 But if you are a backpacker, you would rather have smaller weight so the question is if you need all this comfort for such a use.
 As a backpacker, perhaps you might rather have this Fly Creek 2 Platinum HV from the same brand which is only 900 grams.

 But this Hotel 2 is certainly great to have for ordinary camping and it is worth carrying on some shorter hiking tours.
 In any case, the picture below shows the space which you have here.

-Seasons-wise, this is a full-coverage fly with a decent waterproof rating, so this is a tent which will protect you in any weather conditions in a 3-season use.
-Note that the porch alone is not a strong structure and this cannot withstand too much vertical pressure, it will collapse under snow.
+Seasons-wise, this is a full-coverage fly with a decent waterproof rating, so this is a tent that will protect you in any weather conditions in a 3-season use.
+Note that the porch alone is not a strong structure and this cannot withstand too much vertical pressure, it will collapse under the snow.

 Climate-wise, with so much mesh around you should not plan to use it in a very cold environment.
 This does not keep the warmth.
 You might rather use this Vango Omega 250 which is a more enclosed design with PVC windows.

 This tent is really nicely designed with its two entry points.
 So you have an ordinary vestibule on the back and a large porch on the front, both are shown in the picture below.
 The back vestibule is with a central zipper and it allows for several configurations so you can use this to make an optimal airflow in the tent.